gh-cli-for-education/gh-education/docs/src/practicas/egg-oop-parser.md

 ::: tip Design Consideration

-The decision of overloading the meaning of the property access for functions is a risky one ⚠️ but has few consequences over the grammar design and it will have consequences during the interpretation phase.
+The decision of overloading the meaning of the property access for functions is a risky one :warning: but has few consequences over the grammar design other than the ambiguity that arise in the expression `4.+` ([See  section *Property dot or Mantissa dot?*](#the-dot-ambiguity-property-dot-or-mantissa-dot)).

+**The decision of overloading the meaning of the property access for functions will have consequences during the interpretation phase**.

 In this case the idea is that

-> Any potential argument of a function is a property of such function whose value is the function curryfied for that argument
+**Any potential argument of a function is a property of such function whose value is the function curried for that argument**

 which makes the design proposal consistent with the idea of **property**
 :::